eclibesec/domi/README.md

 If any domain is invalid or cannot be resolved, it will be marked with a red bad -> domain_name.
 License
 This tool was developed by Eclibes Security Labs.
 You are free to use and modify it under the MIT License.

-go
-Copy code

-Just copy and paste the above content into your `README.md` file!